Prepare Your House for Sale and Get the Best Price

 If you have a lot of pictures and your children’s craft projects around your home, then you should consider putting them away somewhere for the time being.

 The people who are coming to tour your home want to be able to imagine themselves living there.
-If there are pictures of your family looking at them, then it will definitely feel like someone else’s home.
+If there are pictures of your family looking at them, then it will feel like someone else’s home.

 4. Organize Closets